Secure Check Fail Recovery (How to Fix Safely)

 from the same firmware package.

-Avoid Re-Partitioning
+Avoid re-partitioning

+This confuses many users.
 The bootloader and recovery are separate components.

 Bootloader = ValidRecovery = Corrupted